8.3 Additional Policies for Faculty

 The minimum criteria are:

-- Professional growth and development
+- Continuous professional growth and development.

-In addition to the minimum requirements above, promotion to the rank of associate or full professor requires the earned doctorate or its equivalent in training, ability, and/or experience.
-Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion.
+In addition to the minimum requirements above, promotion to the rank of associate or full professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, or experience.
+Neither the possession of a doctorate nor longevity of service is a guarantee of promotion.

-In addition to the minimum requirements above, promotion to the rank of professor requires the earned doctorate or its equivalent in training, ability, and/or experience.
-Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion.
+In addition to the minimum requirements above, promotion to the rank of professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, or experience.
+Neither the possession of a doctorate nor longevity of service is a guarantee of promotion.

-In addition to the minimum requirements above, promotion to the rank of professor requires a master’s degree in the teaching discipline, or, in rare cases, the equivalent of two (2) years of full-time graduate or first professional study beyond the bachelor’s degree.
-Longevity of service is not a guarantee per se of promotion (BoR Minutes, October 2008).
+In addition to the minimum requirements above, promotion to the rank of professor requires a master’s degree in the teaching discipline, or, in rare cases, the equivalent of two years of fulltime graduate or first professional study beyond the bachelor’s degree.
+Longevity of service is not a guarantee of promotion.

 8.3.7 Tenure and Criteria for Tenure

 Only assistant professors, associate professors, and professors are eligible for tenure.
-Normally, only faculty who are employed full-time (as defined by Regents’ policies) by an institution are eligible for tenure; however, faculty members holding these professorial ranks who are employed by or on the staff of a USG institution on less than a full-time basis, and who are assigned by the USG institution to or hold an appointment at a non-USG corporate or governmental entity shall, subject to the approval of the Chancellor, be eligible for promotion and/or the award of tenure by the institution president (BoR Minutes, August 2007; November 2013).
+Normally, only faculty who are employed full-time, defined as service on a 100 percent workload basis for at least two out of three consecutive academic terms, by an institution are eligible for tenure.
+Faculty members holding these professorial ranks who are employed by a USG institution on less than a full-time basis and who are assigned by the USG institution to or hold an appointment at a non-USG corporate or governmental entity shall, subject to the approval of the Chancellor, be eligible for promotion and the award of tenure by the institution President.

 Minimum for All Institutions in All Professorial Ranks

-- Professional growth and development
+- Professional growth and development.

-Noteworthy achievement in all four of the above need not be demanded, but should be expected in at least two.
-A written recommendation should be submitted by the head of the department concerned, setting forth the reasons for tenure.
-The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be tenured.
+Noteworthy achievement is required in at least two of the above categories, but is not required in all categories.
+A written recommendation should be submitted by the head of the department concerned setting forth the reasons for tenure.
+The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be tenured, but neither the possession of a doctorate degree nor longevity of service is a guarantee of tenure.

-Research and Regional Universities
+Research and Comprehensive Universities

-In addition to the minimum criteria above, tenure at the rank of associate or full professor requires the earned doctorate or its equivalent in training, ability, and/or experience.
-Neither the possession of a doctorate nor longevity of service is a guarantee of tenure.
+In addition to the minimum criteria above, tenure at the rank of associate or full professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, or experience.

-In addition to the minimum criteria above, tenure requires the earned doctorate or its equivalent in training, ability, and/or experience.
-Neither the possession of a doctorate nor longevity of service is a guarantee of tenure.
+In addition to the minimum criteria above, tenure requires the terminal degree in the appropriate discipline or its equivalent in training, ability, or experience.

-In addition to the minimum criteria above, tenure requires at least the equivalent of two years of full-time study beyond the bachelor’s degree.
-Longevity of service is not a guarantee of tenure.
+In addition to the minimum criteria above, tenure requires a Master’s Degree in the teaching discipline or, in rare cases, at least the equivalent of two years of full-time study beyond the bachelor’s degree.

-Tenure may be awarded, upon approval of the president, upon completion of a probationary period of at least five (5) years of full-time service at the rank of assistant professor or higher (BoR Minutes, August 2007).
-The five-year period must be continuous, except that a maximum of two (2) years interruption because of a leave of absence or part-time service may be permitted, provided, however, that an award of credit for the probationary period of an interruption shall be at the discretion of the president.
-In all cases in which a leave of absence, approved by the president, is based on birth or adoption of a child, or serious disability or prolonged illness of the employee or immediate family member, the five-year probationary period may be suspended during the leave of absence.
+Tenure may be awarded, upon approval of the institution President upon completion of a probationary period of at least five continuous years of full-time service at the rank of assistant professor or higher.
+A maximum of two years of interruption because of a leave of absence or part-time service may be permitted and credit for the probationary period of an interruption may be given at the discretion of the President.
+In all cases in which a leave of absence, approved by the President, is based on birth or adoption of a child, or disability or prolonged illness of the employee or immediate family member, the five-year probationary period may be suspended during the leave of absence.

-A maximum of three (3) years’ credit toward the minimum probationary period may be allowed for service in tenure track positions at other institutions or for full-time service at the rank of instructor or lecturer at the same institution.
-Such credit for prior service shall be approved in writing by the president at the time of the initial appointment at the rank of assistant professor or higher.
+A maximum of three years’ credit toward the minimum probationary period may be allowed for service in tenure track positions at other institutions or for full-time service at the rank of instructor or lecturer at the same institution.
+Such credit for prior service shall be approved in writing by the President at the time of the initial appointment at the rank of assistant professor or higher.

-Each such recommendation shall be granted only in cases in which the faculty member, at a minimum, is appointed as an associate or full professor, was already tenured at a prior institution, and brings a demonstrably national reputation to the institution.
-If the person is being appointed to an administrative position and has not previously held tenure, the award of tenure must be approved by the Chancellor (BoR Minutes, August 2007).
+Notwithstanding anything to the contrary in this Policy Manual, in exceptional cases, an institution President may approve an outstanding distinguished senior faculty member for the award of tenure upon the faculty member’s initial appointment, which is referred to as “tenure upon appointment.”
+Each recommendation shall be granted only when the faculty member, at a minimum, is appointed as an associate or full professor, was already tenured at a prior institution, and brings a demonstrably national reputation to the institution.
+If the person being appointed to an administrative position has not previously held tenure, the award of tenure must be approved by the Chancellor.

-The maximum time that may be served in combination of full-time instructional appointments (instructor or professorial ranks) without the award of tenure shall be ten (10) years, provided, however, that a terminal contract for the 11th year may be proffered if a recommendation for tenure is not approved by the president (BoR Minutes, 1992-93, p.
-188; April 2000, pp. 31-32; August 2007).
+The maximum time that may be served in combination of full-time instructional appointments (instructor or professorial ranks) without the award of tenure shall be ten years, but a terminal contract for the eleventh year may be proffered if a recommendation for tenure is not approved by the President.

 Tenure or probationary credit towards tenure is lost upon:

-- Resignation from an institution; or
+- Resignation from an institution;

 - Written resignation from a tenured position in order to take a non-tenured position; or,